h2oai/driverlessai-tutorials/driverlessai_experiments/timeseries/ts-full-pipeline/README.md

 Outcome is creation of a sub-directory, with the name of the experiment, in the `experiment_runs` directory.
 The `experiments_runs` directory will be created as a sub-directory of the directory specified as `experiment_run_dir`

-> CRITICAL note about `num_prediction_periods` setting in `03-default-experiment-configs.json`.

-> If we are not using TTA, then both Test data duration (step 2) and Prediction Duration (step 3 and 4) will be same duration.
-But since we are using Test Time Augmentation, our [Test Period/Horizon][5] (or Prediction Duration) in relation to an experiment (step 3 and 4) will be much less than the Test data duration (step 2).

-> The DAI experiment is configured to predict for Test Period/Horizon/Predict Duration.
-This is the length of time which can be scored at a single `score_batch` invocation on the scoring pipeline.
-Once that scoring is done, the data window is rolled ahead with a duration equal to the `roll duration` (step 4) and the new data (TTA) is augmented to the scoring data frame.
-At this point the scoring data has Training data for 1 roll duration followed by entries to predict for Prediction Duration.

 Step 04.
 Create TTA scoring files.